harryiitd/Credit-Card-Fraud-Detection/README.md

 After generating the transaction dataset, Matlab classification learner was used to find the algorithm that works best (max. f1 score) in terms of predicting whether a transaction is genuine or fraudulent using transaction amount and time between transactions as features.
+The following algorithms were used for training and a relative comparison was made: ensemble bagged trees, RUSboosted trees, logistic regression, cubic SVM and linear SVM.

 First 7000 transactions fields was used for training and rest 3000 for testing.